jirilebl/quickpres/README.md

 run `./quickpres.pl` in this directory to generate pres.html, which you then view in a browser.
 To see the syntax, just view the pres.prs file in a text editor.

+For a demo output see the [pres.html](https://github.com/jirilebl/quickpres/raw/master/pres.html) file.